 It’s for these reasons I’ve taken so long to write about my grandfather Frank.
 Not that it’s a particularly difficult subject for me to write about, but because I’m so aware that his memory is, and always has been, a life defining fact that sits just below the surface of her, and our, family history.

-“I did all my crying when I was ten” explains her matter of fact approach to life that is somehow reflected in my personality; partly because of my exposure to death in my career as a Cop – but also because it doesn’t disguise an underlying vulnerability and silent bitterness that’s there in her, even though events are so long ago.
+“I did all my crying when I was ten” was her matter of fact approach to life that is somehow reflected in my personality; partly because of my exposure to death in my career as a Cop – but also because it doesn’t disguise an underlying vulnerability and silent bitterness that’s there in her, even though events are so long ago.
 None of us are really that hard.
 But life shapes us.
 War shapes us.

 I’ve also mused about this being the last of the blogs about my family history as it was affected by war.
 Granddad Frank is the last of the line in respect of the Crook family; literally as the youngest child on that side of the family tree, and metaphorically too as – his older brothers, who emigrated to Canada, added an ‘S’ to the end of the surname.
 You can read about the Crook(s) family in the other blogs you’ll find on this site, so perhaps this is the appropriate place for me to stop.
 At least, he’s the last one for me to talk about until something else inspires me to write.

 Frank was born in October 1910 at Overa Cottages at Eccles, and the picture above is of him c1920, aged about ten.
-His older brother Eddie is pictured and went on to be a publican on Scotland Road in Liverpool.
+His older brother Eddie is pictured, served in the Royal Artillery and went on to be a publican on Scotland Road in Liverpool.
 His other brothers Sid and Herbert had been claimed by the first world war.
 Harry, via the war, and Fred had gone to Canada, never to return.
 Walter survived service in the war but was a Guardsman in London and long gone from Norfolk.
 His mother Mary would soon be dead, too.
 Harry, his father, sounds like a difficult character, but he had his sisters – the youngest child of ten surviving children of the eleven from the marriage of Harry and Mary Crook.

 Mum doesn’t know too much about her fathers teenage years or early life, but by 1939 we know he was lodging at Rectory Farm at Quidenham – apples never fall far from the tree – and had met my grandmother Lilian Saunders.
-Lil had been lodging with her brother at the railway gatehouse on the Wilby Road at Hargham, and was ‘in service’ to the Beevor family at Hargham Hall.
+Lil had been lodging with her brother at the railway gatehouse at Hargham, and was ‘in service’ to the Beevor family at Hargham Hall.

 It seems by then that Frank was a lorry driver by trade, and they were married at All Saints, Hargham on March 11th 1939.
 All Saints had partially collapsed in the 1700s, and not long after the wedding, collapsed again falling into disrepair.
 It’s since been partly restored after spending half a century as a ruin, but mum still speaks of it as an omen.